ember-learn/ember-blog/content/the-ember-times-issue-193.md

 ## [Defaults & Initial Values in Octane 🔥](https://twitter.com/knownasilya/status/1465902331753644041)

-There's a cool new video on Defaults & Initial Values in Octane by [Ilya Radchenko (@knownasilya)](https://github.com/knownasilya
+There's a cool new video on Defaults & Initial Values in Octane by [Ilya Radchenko (@knownasilya)](https://github.com/knownasilya)! 😎
-)! 😎

 This video continues [the series](https://www.youtube.com/user/knownasilya/featured) that Ilya has been producing on features and patterns in developing with Ember Octane.
 In this episode Ilya checks out use of the `localCopy` decorator from [tracked-toolbox](https://github.com/tracked-tools/tracked-toolbox) to define class properties.

-If you have haven't seen the video you can find it [here](https://www.youtube.com/watch?v=lLQ7r1w1Ud4).
+If you haven't seen the video you can find it [here](https://www.youtube.com/watch?v=lLQ7r1w1Ud4).

 ---

 ## [Uploading images to S3 in Ember 📸](https://balinterdi.com/blog/image-uploads-to-s3-in-ember-js/)

 Ever wanted to learn more about what it takes to upload files to a service like AWS S3 with Ember?
-Fortunately there's a great new article by [Balint Erdi (@balinterdi)](https://github.com/balinterdi) on exactly that!
+Fortunately, there's a great new article by [Balint Erdi (@balinterdi)](https://github.com/balinterdi) on exactly that!

-Balint walks us through the high-level architecture, setting up AWS for direct uploads, how to make a request for a pre-signed url and implementing things in Ember (and a backend).
+Balint walks us through the high-level architecture, setting up AWS for direct uploads, how to make a request for a pre-signed url, and implementing things in Ember (and a backend).

 Take a look at [the article](https://balinterdi.com/blog/image-uploads-to-s3-in-ember-js/) when you get a chance!